 Our Early Years, Nursery and Primary providers will ensure that screening procedures are in place to identify children with SEND early and to ensure that they receive the support they need.

-All OLoL CMAT academies will undertake an early assessment when pupils enter their schools, reviewing a young person's skills and attainment, while considering any information provided by previous settings.
+All OLoL CMAT academies will undertake an early assessment when pupils enter their schools, reviewing a young person's skills and attainment, including communicating with parents and any professionals involved, while considering any information provided by previous settings.
 As part of the screening process, school leaders will consider any evidence that the child or young person may have a disability under the Equality Act 2010 and make reasonable adjustments for them.
 The details of how the school plans to meet the needs of any child or young person with a disability will be shared with parents and pupil/young person.
 The Family SENDCO/s for SEND in the trust will support school leaders and SENCOs to secure accurate and early identification of needs.
-Pupils' needs will be categorised into the four main areas of need, as detailed in the Code of Practice.
-Once categorised, pupils with identified SEND should be recorded on the school's SEND register according to their identified primary need.
+Pupils' needs will be categorised into the four main areas of need, as detailed in the Code of

+Practice.
+Once categorised, pupils with identified SEND should be recorded on the school's SEND register according to their identified primary need and communicate this to parents.